rain-1/rain-1.github.io/tarot-denest.md

 ## Summary

 In summary the denest pass is about making every function application "simple" by transforming nested code into linear sequenced statements.
+In doing this it settles the evaluation order of applications.
 This is a very general sort of compiler pass that may be useful for any 'expression' based language to target a 'statement' based langauge like C, bytecode or assembly.